Angry-Pixel/The-Betweenlands/README.md

 * ```overrides```: Specifies the environment event overrides
 * ```id```: The environment event ID (ResourceLocation)
 * ```value```: The active state of the event
 * ```remote_reset_ticks```: Optional active state reset timeout ticks.
-If the client/server doesn't pull the data and after
+If the client/server fails to pull the data more than two
-the timeout ticks run out the event resets its state to its default value.
-Default timeout ticks value is 9600 (8 min.).
-Should
+times the reset timeout ticks will start to count down.
+Once it runs out the events reset their state to their default values.
+Default timeout ticks value is 3600 (3 min.).
-be longer than the check interval of 6000 ticks (5 min.)
+* Additional data can be specified in the overrides that the specified event can read.

 All arrays can have any number of entries.